jbcodeforce/kp-data-replication/docs/provisioning.md

 ### Add Strimzi Admin Role

+If you want to allow non-kubernetes cluster administators to manage Strimzi resources, you must assign them the Strimzi Administrator role.

-Using the folowing command: `oc apply -f openshift-strimzi/install/010-ClusterRole-strimzi-admin.yaml`
+First deploy the role definition using the folowing command: `oc apply -f $strimzi-home/install/010-ClusterRole-strimzi-admin.yaml`

+Then assign the strimzi-admin ClusterRole to one or more existing users in the Kubernetes cluster.

+`kubectl create clusterrolebinding strimzi-admin --clusterrole=strimzi-admin --user=<user-your-username-here>`

 ## Deploy instances